kernkonzept/ahci-driver/doc/ahci_drv_readme.md

 * `--device <UUID | SN>`

-  This option denotes the partition UUID or serial number of the preceeding `client` option.
+  This option denotes the partition UUID or serial number of the preceding `client` option.

 * `--ds-max <max>`